2020–21 AEK Athens F.C. season: Overview

-The season started for the first time in three years with the same coach at the team's bench, Massimo Carrera, but in the shadow of the fourth consecutive lost cup final in September.
+The season started for the first time in three years with the same manager at the team's bench, Massimo Carrera, but in the shadow of the fourth consecutive lost Cup final in September.
 Theoretically, the club had made changes to improve their roster, buying Damian Szymański who was previously on loan, while signing Ionuț Nedelcearu, Yevhen Shakhov, Levi García, Muamer Tanković and Karim Ansarifard among others, with several of the players that arrived had unknown or with little experience at a high level.
 On the other hand, Vasilis Barkas, Marios Oikonomou, Niklas Hult, Daniele Verde and Victor Klonaridis departed, while the permanent stay of Ognjen Vranješ and Sergio Araujo once again did not occur.
 It was also the season that followed the interruption due to the COVID-19 pandemic, which resulted in no actual pre-season preparation during summer with the clubs prioritising the protection of their players and staff from COVID-19 and then organize their competitive plans, while all the games of the season were in front of empty stands.

 Luck smiled for AEK, as the draw for the third qualifying round of the UEFA Europa League brought them facing St. Gallen.
 Due to a busy schedule and the consequences of the pandemic, UEFA had decided that the matches of the qualifying rounds as well as the play-off rounds in all of their competitions would be single-legged.
 The match was set to be played at Kybunpark and in a nervous and uneventful match, AEK had the initiative, while Garcia's entrance in the second half gave them the boost they needed and at the 73rd minute the Greek club won a penalty, which was taken by Oliveira.
 Despite the goalkeeper saving the penalty, the Portoguese striker scored in the rebound with a header making the 0–1, which was the final score.
 In the play-off round, AEK were drawn to face Wolfsburg at the Olympic Stadium.
 The yellow-blacks started ideally and won a penalty which was saved by the goalkeeper.
 From that moment on, the Germans started to press and took the lead at the end of half-time.
 AEK did not give up the match and equalized with an elusive shot from outside the area by Simões.
 Wolfsburg tried to regain the lead but the defense of AEK held well and in the last counterattack of the match, Livaja served a long precision ball to Ansarifard, who stepped forward, feinted and slotted low to the left and made the 2–1, giving AEK the qualification to the group stage.